-When one or more @HttpMethodConstraint elements are specified, the methodindependent constraint corresponds to a single security-constraint containing a web-resource-collection that contains on http-method-omission element for each of the HTTP methods named in the method-specific constraints.
+When one or more @HttpMethodConstraint elements are specified, the method-independent constraint corresponds to a single security-constraint containing a web-resource-collection that contains on http-method-omission for each of the HTTP methods named in the @HttpMethodConstraint elements.
+The security-constraint containing http-method-omission elements must NOT be created if the method-independent constraint returns all default values and at least one @HttpMethodConstraint does not.
 Each @HttpMethodConstraint corresponds to another security-constraint containing a web-resource-collection containing an http-method element naming the corresponding HTTP method.

 The following example depicts the mapping of a @ServletSecurity annotation with a single contained @HttpMethodConstraint to two security-constraint elements.
-The urlpattern elements defined by the corresponding servlet (registration) would be included in the web-resource-collection of both constraints, and the presence and value of any contained auth-constraint and user-data-constraint elements would be determined by the mapping of the associated @HttpConstraint and @HttpMethodConstraint values as defined in Section 13.4.1.3, "Mapping @HttpConstraint and @HttpMethodConstraint to XML." on page 13-132
+The url-pattern elements defined by the corresponding servlet (registration) would be included in the web-resource-collection of both constraints, and the presence and value of any contained auth-constraint and user-data-constraint elements would be determined by the mapping of the associated @HttpConstraint and @HttpMethodConstraint values as defined in Section 13.4.1.3, "Mapping @HttpConstraint and @HttpMethodConstraint to XML." on page 13-133